ghuenlee/ReactTODO/README.md

-# React Boilerplate 1.0.0
+# ReactTODO 0.0.1
- A simple react boilerplate!
+ A simple react TODO app!

 ### What is this ?

-This is an extremely simple react boilerplate, built with the following modules:
+This is an extremely simple react todo app, that uses the browser's localStorage to store and fetch todos.
+Built with the following modules:

   - NodeJS
   - ExpressJS